kerrambit/vrmlxpy/doc/boost_installation.md

      ```

 3. **Set the `BOOST_ROOT` environment variable**:
+- You might need to set `BOOST_ROOT` environment variable when building Boost from source files.
-- Set the `BOOST_ROOT` environment variable to the Boost installation directory:
+- So it you need it, proceed with setting the `BOOST_ROOT` environment variable to the Boost installation directory:

 - **Temporarily** (only for the current terminal session):
      ```